MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 Many performance issues is related to how data is defined, accessed, and modified.
 As an AL developer, it is important to know about how concepts in AL metadata and the AL language translate to their counterparts in SQL.

 ### Tables and keys
-Many issues stem from missing indexes.

-Consider indexes matching integration scenarios

-Indexes have a cost to update, so don’t overdo it.
+Many performance issues can be traced back to missing indexes (also called keys in BC), but index design is often not a key skill for AL developers.
+In order to have good performance even when (a lot of) data is added to the system, it is empirative to design appropriate indexes according to the way your code will access data.

+These topics on indexing are very relevant to know as an AL developer:
 - [Table Keys and Performance in Business Central](../administration/optimize-sql-table-keys-and-performance)
 - [Key Property](../developer/properties/devenv-key-property.md)
+- [About SQL Server indexes] https://docs.microsoft.com/en-us/sql/relational-databases/indexes/clustered-and-nonclustered-indexes-described?view=sql-server-ver15

+Indexes have a cost to update, so do not overdo it.

 ### SumIndexField Technology (SIFT)